-We will do everything in our power to resolve a complaint and in many cases can rectify the issue directly with the policyholder.
-However, on occasion, the policyholder may wish to deal with an outside mediator to obtain a resolution.
-The Isle of Man has a free Financial Services Ombudsman Scheme for customers with a complaint against an Isle of Man financial services firm that the firm has not been able to resolve.
+We will do everything in our power to resolve a complaint and in many cases can rectify the issue direct with you.
+However, on occasion you may wish to deal with an outside mediator to obtain a resolution.
+Ireland offers the protection of a Financial Services and Pensions Ombudsman Scheme.